Philemon

 Philemon 17 & 18

-So if you consider me a partner, welcome him as you would welcome me.
-If he has done you any wrong or owes you anything, charge it to me.
+So if you are in fellowship with me, receive him as you would me.
+And if he has wronged you in any way or owes you anything, charge it to me.

 What a beautiful picture of grace as Paul demonstrates, in practical terms, what it means to be like Jesus.
 He asks Philemon to treat Onesimus as if he were Paul.
 That is exactly what Jesus did for us when He came and took our place on the cross.
 Onesimus deserved severe punishment for being a slave and running off from his master but instead Paul asked that anything he owed be charged to Paul.
 We deserved death for our sin yet Jesus paid our bill.
 Now, God welcomes us just as He welcomes His Son, Jesus Christ.